fbpx

 There are lots of mask souvenir shops, like La Bottega Dei Mascareri, but one of the best Venice activities for kids is to make them.

-Image of carnival masks in Venice Italy
+25 Family-Friendly Things to Do in Venice with Kids: Image of carnival masks in Venice Italy

 You’ll see lots of carnival masks all around Venice.

-Ca’Macana runs mask-making workshops for adults and mask-decorating workshops for children.
-These are also super fun Venice souvenirs.
+Ca’ Macana offers mask-making workshops for adults and mask-decorating workshops for children.
+These are also super fun Venice souvenirs and a great idea if you’re looking for a creative, hands-on activity for kids of any age group.

-Watch Glass Blowers in Murano
+Watch Glassblowers in Murano

 Murano is part of a group of islands to the north of Venice and a great place for a day or half-day trip.

-Glass making transition in Murano island in the Venetian Lagoon, northern Italy.
+25 Family-Friendly Things to Do in Venice with Kids: Glass making transition in Murano island in the Venetian Lagoon, northern Italy.

 Murano glass is one of the most coveted souvenirs in Venice.

 It’s a less-crowded alternative to Venice, plus, your kids will love watching the glass blowers create cool glass artwork on the streets.
-Check the latest rates for a day trip to Murano.

 Prisons at the Doge’s Palace

-Doges Palace, Italian: Palazzo Ducale, view from boat in Venice, Italy.
+25 Family-Friendly Things to Do in Venice with Kids: Doges Palace, Italian: Palazzo Ducale, view from boat in Venice, Italy.

 Take a tour of the Doge’s Palace to see the underground prisons and dungeons!

-There is a labyrinth of cellars under the opulent state rooms above and you can even see the cell of Giacomo Casanova.
-Check the latest rates for skip-the-line tickets.
+There is a labyrinth of cellars under the opulent state rooms above, and you can even see the cell of Giacomo Casanova.

 Giardini della Biennale

 For a crowded island city surrounded by water, there are lots of great parks in Venice!
-They’re the best places to go and things to do in Venice with a toddler who needs to be confined to a stroller most of the time so they don’t wander into canals.
+They’re the best places to go and things to do in Venice with a toddler who needs to be confined to a stroller most of the time, so they don’t wander into canals.

 Venice Lido Beach

 You don’t book a trip to Venice to relax on the beach.
-But if you’ve ticked all the best Venice activities for kids off your list and you have an extra day scheduled then you can do exactly that.
+But if you’ve ticked all the best Venice activities for kids off your list and you have an extra day scheduled, then you can do exactly that.

-Umbrellas on the beach of Lido di Jesolo near Venice, Veneto region, Italy. — Stock Photo, Image
+25 Family-Friendly Things to Do in Venice with Kids: Umbrellas on the beach of Lido di Jesolo near Venice, Veneto region, Italy. — Stock Photo, Image

 New